-The day before, my boss had called from Houston (where he lived) to let me know the last ditch negotiations to sell our distribution network and inventory to a customer had failed.
+The day before, the CEO of our company had called from Houston to let me know the last-ditch negotiations to sell our distribution network and inventory to a customer had failed.
 The bank was pulling the plug.
 The lawyers would be filing for bankruptcy today.
 It was time to put our bankruptcy plan into place – notify the employees and start the liquidation process.

-I had taken the position as a VP of Sales several months earlier to hopefully steer the struggling company into a position to be acquired.
-The chances for success had been slim but I had taken the job for two reasons – to be with my fiancée who was living in Chicago and for the experience I’d gain going through a turnaround process.
-Either we would be successful in making something of out of nothing or I would learn about what makes a company fail, and hopefully, avoid it in my future endeavors.
+I had taken this job several months earlier to hopefully steer the struggling company into a position to be acquired.
+The chances for success had been slim but I had accepted the job for two reasons – to be with my fiancée (now husband) who was living in Chicago and for the experience I’d gain going through a turnaround process.
+Either we would be successful in making something out of nothing or I would learn about what makes a company fail, and hopefully, avoid it in my future endeavors.

-I felt bad about what was going to happen but there were so many things leading to the company’s demise.
-For one, I was driving to an office situated just minutes from Lake Michigan in one of the most expensive communities on Chicago’s north shore.
-I’m sure the high end auto dealerships that surrounded our building easily had the margins (and clientele) to justify their rent.
+The situation was unfortunate but there were so many things leading to the company’s demise.
+For one, I was driving to a warehouse in one of the most expensive communities on Chicago’s north shore.
+I’m sure the high-end auto dealerships surrounding our building easily had the margins (and clientele) to justify their rent.
 But our company did not.
-We made automobile and truck radiators and we sold to regional distribution centers, car parts stores and automobile repair shops.
+We made automobile and truck radiators and we sold them to regional distribution centers, car parts stores, and automobile repair shops.

 Driving to work that beautiful September day on my 90 minute commute, I had plenty of time to think about the employees in our office who I knew – some who had been with the company for a long time – and what it meant to them.
 I had laid employees off before – just not in such dire circumstances.